gaultier/blog/optimization-tales-cockroachdb-part4-slow-list-users.md

-Title: Optimization tales with CockroachDB: the slow list of users (part 4)
+Title: Optimization tales in production with CockroachDB: the slow list of users (part 4)
 Tags: SQL, Optimization, CockroachDB
 ---